 6. Recycle or discard takeout container

-The cost for 2 scrambled eggs from takeout would most likely be pretty far below $4.
+The cost for two scrambled eggs from takeout would most likely be pretty far below $4.
 Even if they cost $4, you will have saved the time of shopping for, preparing, and cleaning them up.

 Time Required to Cook at Home

 From a time standpoint, buying the ready-made eggs at a restaurant (assuming you don’t have to drive or walk too far) will be substantially shorter than cooking at home.
 Let’s assume a ten-minute driving time for cooking at home and for going to the restaurant.
 The time to cook at home with the grocery shopping trip would be about 40 minutes; the takeout would probably be about 20 minutes total.
-If time is money to you, you will “spend” a lot in planning, buying groceries for, preparing, and cleaning up this home-made 2-egg meal.
+If time is money to you, you will “spend” a lot in planning, buying groceries for, preparing, and cleaning up this homemade two-egg meal.

 If you multiply this kind of time-based thinking over 2 meals a day, 7 days a week (let’s assume 2 meals a day because few of us actually cook breakfast or actually eat 21 meals in a week), in a week, you might save as much as half the time you’d use to cook at home.
 If that’s a savings of 10 hours a week, wow!
 And you as a single person and maybe even a couple may find that you not only save time by doing takeout but that you save actual dollars as well if you are able to eat out economically and healthfully.